kovta/moorea/docs/PINTEREST_API_README.md

 ## Pinterest API Integration Business Case

-### Primary Use Case: Pinterest as Content Source for Moodboards
+### Primary Use Case: Pinterest as Additional Content Source
-We seek Pinterest API access to **use Pinterest images as a content source** for our AI-generated moodboards, similar to our current Unsplash and Pexels integrations:
+We seek Pinterest API access to **use Pinterest images as an additional content source** for our AI-generated moodboards, alongside our existing Unsplash and Pexels integrations:

-1. **Enhanced Content Diversity**: Pinterest images provide additional moodboard content
+1. **Additional Content Source**: Pinterest images provide supplementary content for moodboards
-2. **Content Variety**: Pinterest boards offer diverse visual content for moodboard generation
+2. **Content Variety**: Pinterest boards offer additional visual content options
-3. **Additional Source**: Pinterest serves as an additional content source alongside existing APIs
+3. **Source Diversity**: Pinterest serves as one of multiple content sources for comprehensive moodboards

 ### Required Pinterest API Permissions
 - **pins:read**: Access to search and retrieve pins based on aesthetic keywords